Skip navigation

 What is an Anion Gap Blood Test?

 Some electrolytes have a positive electric charge.
 Others have a negative electric charge.
 The anion gap measures the difference—or gap—between the negatively charged and positively charged electrolytes in your blood.
 If the anion gap is too high, your blood is more acidic than normal.
 If the anion gap is too low, your blood isn't acidic enough.
-Both high and low results may be signs of a serious disorder in your body that needs attention.
+Both high and low results may be signs of a serious disorder that needs attention.

 Other names: Serum anion gap